bonsai-rx/docs/articles/cli.md

 > Bonsai myWorkflow.bonsai --no-editor
 ```

-Upon successful launch of your workflow, a Bonsai icon will appear on your system tray that can be used to stop the workflow or open other visualizers.
+Upon the successful launch of your workflow, a Bonsai icon will appear on your system tray, which can be used to stop the workflow or open other visualizers.

 (![SystemTray Example](~/images/Article_CLI_SystemTrayBonsai.png)

-It is worth noting that only assigned visualizers will be available on this list.
+It is worth noting that only assigned visualizers will be available via this list..
 To assign a visualizer:
 - Open the workflow in editor mode;
-- Right click on top of the node of interest;
+- Right click the node of interest;
-- "Show Visualizer" ➡ Select a visualizer other than "None"
+- Under menu item "Show Visualizer", select any visualizer other than "None".

 (![Select visualizer](~/images/Article_CLI_Select_visualizer.png)